Tulip-Dev/tulip/doc/user/workspace.rst

 Toolbar
 -------

-The tools available in this view represent a subset of those introduced in the Node-Link Diagram view earlier.
+The tools available in this view represent a subset of those introduced in the Node Link Diagram view earlier.
 You can recall the following:

 * |icon_wst_navigate_graph|: navigate in graph.